endurantgames/52-first-dates/src/setup/prospect/prospect_qualities.md

 Now it's time to see if the Prospect measures up to that ideal.
 Here's how you do that.

-- For each Headmate, the Date writes the Headmate's name and desired quality on the Date Sheet.
+- For each Headmate, the Date writes the Headmate's name and desired quality on a line on the Date Sheet.
 - One player flips the top card from the System's Deck and the Date flips a card from the Date's Deck.
 - If the cards **don't match at all,** the Prospect doesn't have that quality.
-- If the cards **match color,** the Date marks a check; the Prospect has that desired quality.
+- If the cards **match color,** the Date marks a check on that line; the Prospect has that desired quality.
 - If the cards **match suit,** the Date marks a plus (+); the Prospect has that quality in abundance!
 - If the cards **match suit and rank,** the Date marks a star; the Prospect is a perfect match on that quality!
 - If the cards **match rank but not suit or color,** the Prospect doesn't have that quality at all.
+The Date marks a minus (-) on that line.

 ::::::::::::::::::::::: example ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::